prebhdevsingh/kaf-familycamp/content/faqs.md

   - question: Are cots provided for babies in bedrooms?
     answer: There may be limited cots on site, but we encourage anyone needing a cot to bring their own travel cot with them.
+  - question: Can I leave my children in the Creche during the day?
+    answer: You’re welcome to drop off your children to KFR Crèche if they’re aged between 3 and 5-years-old, but they will need to be toilet trained.
+For parents who have children under the age of 3, there will be a seperate baby room crèche which you are welcome to use.
+Some toys and books will be provided but we ask you to stay with your child when using this room.
   - question: I would like to help with Seva (volunteering), how can I do this?
     answer: Sevadars are always welcome, drop us an email at kfr@khalsafoundation.org and we will be in touch.
 Let us know what you